New extra-inning format stirs debate as teams plot strategy

 Brady Williams, who manages the Tampa Bay Rays’ Triple-A affiliate in Durham, North Carolina, said he initially considered the extra-inning format “Mickey Mouse baseball” but eventually appreciated how it reduced his bullpen’s workload.

-According to Minor League Baseball data, 71% of extra-inning games ended after one or two innings in 2016 and it was about the same in 2017 (74%).
-With the new rule in place, that number climbed to 93% percent each of the last two seasons.
+According to minor league data, 71% of extra-inning games ended after one or two more innings in 2016 and it was about the same in 2017 (74%).
+With the new rule in place, that number climbed to 93% each of the last two seasons.

 Brewers general manager David Stearns, who backs the change, noted a game that lasts at least 15 innings “can impact you for weeks after that if they are compounded by other challenging games.”

-The experimenting will be occurring in dugouts across baseball as MLB adjusts to this format change.
+There will be experimentation in dugouts as baseball adjusts to the change.

 Will road teams try to bunt that runner over to third or play for the big inning?
 How often will pitchers walk the leadoff batter to set up a double play?
 How frequently will teams pinch-run for the guy on second?